 An agent is a capsule shaped entity that can navigate within scenes and interact with objects.

-A scene within AI2-THOR represents a virtual room that an agent can navigate in and interact with.
-There are 4 scene Categories, each with 30 unique Scenes within them: Kitchen, Living Room, Bedroom, Bathroom.
+A scene within AI2-THOR represents a virtual room that an agent can navigate and interact in.
+There are 4 scene Categories, each with 30 unique scenes within them: Kitchen, Living Room, Bedroom, Bathroom.

-A sim object is an object that the can be interacted with by the Agent.
-Objects have a range of interactions based on affordanced defined by the Object Type.
+A sim object is an object that can be interacted with by the agent.
+Objects have a range of interactions based on their assigned

-Note that an object rendered in an image will not always be Visible to the Agent.
-For example, an object outside the 1.5 meter threshold could be seen in an image, but will be reported as not-visible to the Agent.
+An object rendered in an image will not always be visible to the agent.
+For example, an object outside the 1.5 meter threshold could be seen in an image, but will be reported as not-visible to the agent.